liamroddy/LED-Matrix-Clock/README.md

 * On the topic of power amangement - it mighrt be possible to make this battery powered with a low power microprocessor.
 Although the Waveshare board is rated for 5v 3A that is at peak (e.g. when showing a full field of white pixels at 100% brigthness) it consumes far less energy in less demanding scenarios.
 For reference I usually run the clock at 50% brightness - unless it's in direct sunlight this is plenty bright - and most of the pixels are compeltely off all the time.
 * I handwired the Pi's GPIO pins to the LED board by hand, and didn't find it too difficult - but there is HUB75 adapter HATs available for Raspberry Pi's and other microcomputers if yu can't or don't want to do this yourself.
 * Finally I ended up using two separate cables to powe the LED board and Pi seperately - a micro USB for the Pi and a 5v DC barrel jack for the board.
 Given that both the Pi and board take 5V DC you could definitely use a single cable - maybe a USB cable in that then splits out inside the frame.

+* ## Future Plans

+I intend to develop the clock code further, adding:
+* Seconds to the time display
+* Weather dispaly with custom designed icons.
+* custom fonts for prettier output